Back to blog

 Conclusion

-The evolution of network architectures poses challenges, and the Isovalent team is here to help you surge through these challenges.
-Overlapping addresses is one such challenge, but as you can see we can easily overcome that.
+The evolution of network architectures poses challenges, and the Isovalent team is here to help you overcome them.
+Overlapping addresses is one such challenge, but as you can see, we can easily overcome it.
 Hopefully, this post gave you an overview of setting up Isovalent Cilium Enterprise’s Cluster Mesh with overlapping Pod CIDR.
 You can schedule a demo with our experts if you’d like to learn more.

 Try it out